-Crowding-out A fall in private investment or consumption as a result of rising government expenditure financed in the financial markets, thereby competing with firms or persons for borrowed funds; that is, firms and households unable to borrow at a low rate of interest curtail their investment and consumption spending.
+Crowding-out A fall in private investment or consumption as a result of increased government expenditure financed through borrowing, thereby competing for loanable funds and raising the interest rate, which curtails private investment and consumption spending.

-Current account The difference between total imports and total exports, also taking into account service payments and receipts, interest, dividends and transfers.
+Current account (of the balance of payments) The difference between total imports and total exports, also taking into account service payments and receipts, interest, dividends and transfers.
 The current account can be in deficit or surplus.